retroelec/T-HMI-C64/README.md

 ### Files

+- build/*.bin : Binary files of the C64 emulator to be uploaded to the T-HMI
+- THMIC64KB/thmic64kb.apk : Android APK file to be uploaded to your Android smartphone
 - T-HMI-C64.ino : Arduino .ino file of the C64 emulator, use in the Arduino IDE to upload the emulator to the T-HMI
 - src/* : C64 emulator source code
-- THMIC64KB/thmic64kb.apk : Android APK file to be uploaded to your Android smartphone
 - THMIC64KB/app/src/ : source code of Android app
 - Makefile : used to install development environment and to compile + upload code

-### Installation C64 Emulator
+### Install C64 Emulator

+I use arduino-cli to upload the provided binary files to the development board:

+- Download arduino-cli for your platform (download section from https://arduino.github.io/arduino-cli/0.35/installation/), unpack the binary and place it in a directory included in the search path of executables (e.g. /usr/local/bin on a linux system).
+- You may have to install python3 and python3-serial if not already installed.
+On my linux system I had to install python3-serial:
+  sudo apt install python3-serial
+- You may have to install esptool to flash the microcontroller if not already installed:
+  pip install esptool
+- Execute arduino-cli with the correct parameters (you may have to replace "/dev/ttyACM0" with the name of the serial port on your system):
+  arduino-cli upload -p /dev/ttyACM0 --fqbn esp32:esp32:esp32s3:CDCOnBoot=cdc,DFUOnBoot=dfu,FlashSize=16M,JTAGAdapter=builtin,PartitionScheme=huge_app,PSRAM=opi,LoopCore=0,DebugLevel=info -i build/T-HMI-C64.ino.bin

-You have two possibilities to install the emulator on the Lilygo T-HMI development board: Using the Makefile with arduino-cli or using the Arduino IDE.
+If you want to install the development environment, you can use the provided Makefile (which itself uses arduino-cli) or you can use the Arduino IDE.
-Using the Makefile with arduino-cli is an automated process and is therefore usually preferable.

-#### Using Makefile with arduino-cli
+#### Install development environment using Makefile (*not* necessary to run the emulator)

 - Download arduino-cli for your platform (download section from https://arduino.github.io/arduino-cli/0.35/installation/), unpack the binary and place it in a directory included in the search path of executables (e.g. /usr/local/bin on a linux system).